 Let’s take a moment to explain the Air Conditioning Cycle for those who might need a little coaching.
 Automotive air conditioning works on the same principal as refrigerators for houses, liquid evaporation.
 A suitable Freon gas gets compressed, then cooled to liquid form, which basically takes heat out of the Freon and into the ambient outside air.
 When that liquid Freon gets sprayed through a small hole and evaporates into a gas, it rapidly cools.
 Inside cabin air gets blown over the cold evaporator, cooling the passenger compartment.

 Freon is a gas at room temperature, and a liquid when at pressures above around 80 psi at room temperature.
 A typical A/C system consists of a compressor, a condenser, a receiver/drier, an expansion valve, and an evaporator.
 A belt driven off the crankshaft spins an electrically activated clutch on the compressor.
-When the clutch is engaged, the compressor uses engine power to compress Freon gas up to a couple hundred psi.
+When the clutch is engaged, the compressor uses engine power to compress Freon gas up to around 125 to 200 psi.
 The Freon is now a high pressure / high temperature gas.
 The condenser in front of the radiator uses air movement from driving and/or the radiator fan to condense the Freon into a liquid, more precisely, a high pressure / high temperature liquid.
 The Freon temperature drops somewhat while going through the condenser, but it is still way hotter than ambient temperatures.
 The Freon then goes to a receiver/drier which has a filter and a desiccant bag to remove any debris and water.
 The high pressure / high temperature liquid now sprays through the expansion valve into the evaporator.
 The expansion valve has a tiny adjustable orifice which changes size according to evaporator temperature.
 The liquid sprays and evaporates into a low pressure / low temperature gas.
 Once the evaporator cools down to wherever the thermostat on the dash is set, the clutch shuts off the compressor until the evaporator warms back up.
 A quick touch on the hoses at the compressor will clue one about the system working.
 The high side should be about boiling hot, and low side should be freezing cold.

 This article is all about Vanagon air conditioning.
 Modern cars have a fixed orifice and a variable compressor.
 The clutch turns on once, and then compressor runs continuously.
 The system varies the pressures electronically on demand to keep the evaporator constantly cold.
 Vanagon air conditioning is old school and far simpler.
 The gist of this article applies to other older models.